silverhammermba/superuser/extras/answers.markdown

 3. Not provided.
 4. Hexadecimal digits correspond to quadruplets of binary digits, and octal digits correspond to triplets of binary digits.
 Note that 16 = 2<sup>4</sup>
    and 8 = 2<sup>3</sup>.
-From there it should be easy to guess what the tricks are for converting between base 3 and base 9 or base 6 and base 36, etc.
+From there you should be able to figoure out what the tricks are for converting between base 3 and base 9 or base 6 and base 36, etc.

 ## Formatting ##